corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 Local reflections are a **screenspace effect**, which means they only reflect objects that are already on the screen; they don't reflect objects that are offscreen or obscured by other objects.
 Put simply, if the camera can't see an object at that moment, then that object isn't reflected.

 This means local reflections work well in enclosed areas such as corridors and rooms, but less well in open spaces, where you'd expect more of the world to be reflected.
 They also work best on bumpy surfaces, which hide imperfections in reflections, and less well on very glossy, mirror-like surfaces.
-Missing reflections are more noticeable in mirrors than table surfaces, for example.
+Missing reflections are noticeable in mirrors, for example.

 ## Algorithm